jacobNil/601TuringPattern/ReadMe.txt

                 in the code(kind of hardcoded).
 The more scales you use, the more time will be needed to run the code, because during update of each cell, a more layer of turing scale need to be calculated.

+      drawPeriod: An int representing the interval of drawing.
+For example, an input of 20 means you want to draw one image or add one scene to the final .gif every 20 steps